Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Introduction

 In many real applications, to reduce the required number of measurements, it is of interest to exploit structure in the signal being estimated.
 In particular, for applications related to signal processing and imaging, it is well-known that the underlying signal typically admits a sparse or approximately sparse representation in some known basis~\cite{mallat1999wavelet}.
 Motivated by this, and considering the popularity of the standard compressive sensing (CS) problem~\cite{Fou13}, the sparse phase retrieval problem has attracted significant research interest.

 Moreover, inspired by the successful applications of deep generative models in many fields~\cite{Fos19}, recently, a new perspective of CS has emerged, for which the sparsity assumption is replaced by a generative model assumption.
-That is, rather than being sparse, the signal is instead assumed to be close to the range of a generative model~\cite{bora2017compressed}.
+That is, instead of assuming sparsity, the signal is assumed to be close to the range of a generative model~\cite{bora2017compressed}.
 In addition to the theoretical developments in~\cite{bora2017compressed}, the authors also provide impressive numerical results showing that for some imaging applications, using generative priors can significantly reduce the required number of measurements (e.g., by a factor of 5 to 10) for recovering the signal up to a given accuracy.
 Follow-up works of~\cite{bora2017compressed} include~\cite{van2018compressed,heckel2019deep,ongie2020deep,whang2020compressed,cocola2020nonasymptotic,jalal2020robust}, just to name a few.

-In this paper, we focus on providing recovery guarantees with order-optimal sample complexity bounds for the compressive phase retrieval problem, for which the underlying signal is assumed to be sparse or lie in (or close to) the range of a generative model.
+In this paper, we focus on providing recovery guarantees with near-optimal sample complexity bounds (e.g., optimal up to constant factors) for the compressive phase retrieval problem, considering both sparse and generative priors.